 Military Personnel can use an education center/coordinator.
 If this option is not available, you may use a reporting officer.

 You may need a proctor if your instructor requires that you take your exams in a secure testing environment.
-If you live in the Greater Lansing Area you can test at either the LCC Assessment Center, West Campus Student Services, or the Livingston County Center.
-The Livingston County Center requires making an appointment at least 24 hours in advance (517-545-3522).
-Main Campus and West Campus do not require an appointment.
+If you live in the Greater Lansing Area you can test at the LCC Assessment Center, West Campus Student Services, or the Livingston County Center.
+There are no appointments necessary as all centers offer testing on a walk-in basis.

 To set up a proctor, contact someone at your local educational institution.
 If someone is willing to proctor your exam, get his or her name, phone number and email address.
 Make sure to ask if the proctor charges a fee for services.
 Fees are the responsibility of the student.

 Once you have the proctor's information please enter the information on the Proctor Request Form or contact the Online Testing Support Office in the Assessment Center at (517) 267-5503 and provide us with the information.
 We will confirm everything with your proctor choice.

 If your proctor choice is accepted, we will send a confirmation to your email address letting you know everything that you will need to do.
 If it is not, we will contact you and advise you as to how to obtain a proctor who will work.

 You must re-new your proctor every semester by contacting the Online Testing Support Office at (517) 267-5503.
 There is a proctor deadline in which your proctor needs to be set up by each semester that every student should follow.